Eric Clapton: Car collection

 Since the 1970s, Clapton has considered himself a "car enthusiast" and has often stated his passion for the Ferrari brand.
 Clapton owns or has owned a range of Ferraris, and when asked about his Ferrari collection in 1989, he said he liked the touring cars the company produces for road use and commented "if I had more space and if I had been wise I would have a huge collection by now and I would be a multi-multi-millionaire".
 In 2010, he explained that for him "Ferrari has always been the number one car" to own and drive, and that he always supported Ferrari on the road and in Formula One motor racing.

 In 2012, Ferrari honoured Clapton with the one-off special project car, the Ferrari SP12 EC.
 In July 2013 Clapton displayed it at the Goodwood Festival of Speed in England in the Michelin Supercar Run.
-In 2014, Clapton explained that Ferrari is still his favourite car brand.
+In 2014, Clapton explained that Ferrari is still his favourite car marque.
 Among the other vehicles Clapton owns or has owned are a vintage Mini Cooper Radford that was a gift from George Harrison.